frconor-ebook/meditations/_posts/2025-10-25-the-birthday-of-the-prelate-don-fernando.md

 Every little thing that comes to me from them, then it\'s important.
 I support them when I live our spirit, when I try to give more fraternal corrections, when I try to be on time with my expense account, when I take care of this little material detail.
 Everything fosters that unity.

-We can especially ask Our Lady in a special way to look after the Father.
+We can ask Our Lady in a special way to look after the Father.
 He has difficult shoes to step into.
 He\'s playing a great game to help us to understand his importance, not just for the Work, but also the role of the Prelate of Opus Dei in the Church of this particular moment of history, and how the Father has to fulfill that role.

 Each time, the historical moment changes, it passes.
 There\'s a new aspect to that role and the Father has to fulfill that role at this particular moment.

 Mary, Queen of Opus Dei, pray for us.

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*